 Charlotte Symphony – Acclaimed conductor Christopher Warren-Green took the reigns of this 80-year-old institution in 2010.
 With 100 performances each season, this is the most active and largest professional performing arts organization in the central Carolinas.

-North Carolina Dance Theatre – This world-class repertory dance ensemble performs classic, contemporary and avant-garde dance as part of one of the oldest professional ballet companies in North Carolina.
+Charlotte Ballet – This world-class repertory dance ensemble performs classic, contemporary and avant-garde dance as part of one of the oldest professional ballet companies in North Carolina.

 Children’s Theatre of Charlotte – This is where innovative theatrical and educational programming brings stories to life for young people and families.